Unsupervised Domain Adaptation Using Approximate Label Matching: Experiments and Results

 \subsection{Experimental Setting}

-This section describes three separate experiments that were conducted with our technique.
-For each experiment, we add one additional layer to $f_i$ when solving for $\phi$, restricting $\phi$ to a linear transformation.
-In each subsection, we report different error rates for each available domain.
-This is done by holding out a fixed domain as a target, then using every other domain as a labeled source.
-For a comparison, we also include error rates for the two natural hypotheses described earlier, $g(x_j^t)$ and ${\rm sign}(\sum_{i=1}^{k} f_i(x_j^t))$, as well as those resulting from TCA and KMM.
+Each domain-adaptation problem consists of several domains.
+In our experiments we use one domain as a target and another as a source.
+We repeat this for all possible source-target pairs and report accuracies for each.

+In each experiment, we chose $\phi_s$ to be an MLP that includes three layers, allowing for nonlinear transformations, with 50 hidden nodes and input and output sizes equal to the dimensionality of the data.
+Similarly, we chose $f_s$ and the predictor used to produce pseudo-supervised rough labelings to both be MLPs with three layers, a hidden layer size of 50 nodes, and as many output dimensions as there are classes in the problem.
+We fix $D_s$ to also be an MLP with three layers, and again with 50 nodes in the hidden layer.
+In all experiments, dropout 50\% is applied to help in training all networks except for $\phi_s$.

-The TCA \cite{tca} algorithm takes a source and target as inputs and returns a canonical feature representation.
-Once in this space, a neural network with the same architecture as $g$ and each $f_i$ is used for classification.
+We compare ALM to both DANNs and SA on all datasets.
+The SA algorithm takes a source and target as inputs and returns a canonical feature representation.
+To make a reasonable comparison, once in this space, we use a neural network with the same architecture as used for $f_s$ in ALM for classification.
+Similarly, for DANNs, we fix the transformation, label classification, and domain classification modules to have the same architecture as $\phi_s$, $f_s$, and $D_s$, respectively.
+While these architectures are certainly not designed to be optimal for each application, we kept them fixed as a control to highlight the relative performance of the various domain adaptation approaches and the generality of our solution.

-KMM \cite{kmm} also takes a source and target as inputs, and produces a set of weights corresponding to the importance of classifying each source instance correctly.
-These weights were then normalized, and a training set was constructed by sampling instances of the source dataset with replacement from the resulting distribution.
-Again, this training set was used to train a neural network with the same architecture as $g$ and $f_i$.

-TCA and KMM both allow the user to choose a kernel.
-In these experiments, we found that both worked best when used with a radial basis function.

-Because TCA and KMM are both able to transfer knowledge from a single source to a single target, the reported errors are for labelings that result from aggregating the confidence-weighted vote of the classification scores produced from each individual source.

-We also report the results of a ``cheating'' experiment, in which a learner is asked to classify some samples from the target data after being given labeled samples from the same domain.
-This classifier is again a neural network with the same architecture as $f_i$ and these errors are computed using ten-fold cross validation.
-The purpose of this is to show for comparison how well the learner can do in a setting in which training and testing examples come from the same distribution
+We also include accuracies of the approximate labeling $\hat{Y}^\star$ as well as $f_s(X^\star)$, that is, $f_s$ applied to the target directly, without transformation by $\phi_s$.
+Finally, we report the results of a ``target only'' experiment (denoted TO in the tables), in which the target domain is used for both training and testing (still using the same architecture as $f_s$).
+These accuracies are computed using twenty-fold cross validation.
+The purpose of this design is to show for comparison how well a model can perform when training and test examples come from the same distribution.